-A special discounted tuition rate, currently $515 per credit hour, applies to all summer online language courses (prefixed GR or LAT) offered by the Department of Greek and Latin.
+A special discounted tuition rate, currently $525 per credit hour for summer 2021, applies to all summer online language courses (prefixed GR or LAT) offered by the Department of Greek and Latin.

 All of our summer courses are taught synchronously online, meaning that all students and the instructor are on videoconference together for the duration of each class session.
 Since live interaction is an important key to the effectiveness of our courses, attendance at class meetings is necessary: fully or partially asynchronous course membership is not possible at this time.

 The elementary-level courses, GR 509 and LAT 509, take place during the first six-week summer session, which begins in the middle of May.
 Each of these courses carries six hours of university credit (6 cr) and requires a class attendance commitment of three hours per day, five days per week.
 Homework and studying at this level typically occupy at least four hours per day.

 By the end of the six-week session, our Greek students have received the necessary preparation to read Plato or Xenophon; our Latin students are prepared to read (for example) Caesar, Catullus, or Cicero--even if they have never studied an ancient language before.